MertNacar/related-digital-challenge/README.md

-# related-digital-project
+# related-digital-challenge

-Project Definitions;
+## Project Definitions;

 Implemented Crud operations on mock api.

-Fetching todo list
+- Fetching todo list
-Merging two api into one list these are todo and user apis.
+- Merging two api into one list these are todo and user apis.
-Edit - Delete capability for todos.
+- Edit/Delete capability for todos.

 ## Project setup